Alexey-Danilchenko/Kodak-DCS-Tools/README.md

 * [Sources of some of the code that I reverse engineered from firmwares and DSP](Firmwares/Reversed_Sources)
 * [Kodak ProBack 645M/C/H hardware info - viewfinder masks, IR filters etc](hardware.md)

-The details of some of these explorations are published [here](https://dalex-257.livejournal.com/) and [here (in Russian)](http://wowcamera.info/viewtopic.php?f=18&t=283).
-The latter link is now dormant - I am not involved there any longer.
+The details of some of these explorations are published [here](https://dalex-257.livejournal.com/).